 # 10 – Brass Monkey

-The song “Brass Monkey,” a highlight of Licensed to Ill, is a funky ode to the alcoholic drink of the same name.
+Opening up our top 10 Beastie Boys songs list is the song “Brass Monkey.”
+The song was a highlight of Licensed to Ill, and a funky ode to the alcoholic drink of the same name.
 The classic cocktail is made up of rum, vodka and orange juice, and it is thought the band were inspired by the pre-mixed Heublein variety, which saw a spike in popularity following the release of this track.

 The song features a sample of the primary instrumental hook from Wild Sugar’s “Bring It Here,” a jittery, brass-infused sound.
 The sample is paired with what, to modern ears, sounds like a rather uninspired 80’s drum beat, but, like the mixture of the titular cocktail, this works surprisingly well with the rather low-key beat allowing the brilliantly unpredictable, somehow unhinged, sample to take center stage.